LatestExplore the world

 Israel

-The largest known wine industry area in the world dated to the Byzantine period.
+The largest known wine industry area in the world dates to the Byzantine period.
 Photo: Assaf Peretz, Israel Antiquities Authority

 Dr. Elie Haddad, Liat Nadav-Ziv and Dr. Jon Seligman, the directors of the excavation on behalf of the Israel Antiquities Authority noted, “We were surprised to discover a sophisticated factory here, which was used to produce wine in commercial quantities.
 Furthermore, decorative niches in the shape of a conch, which adorned the winepresses, indicate the great wealth of the factory owners.
 A calculation of the production capacity of these winepresses shows that approximately two million litres of wine were marketed every year, while we should remember that the whole process was conducted manually.”